salaboy/platforms-on-k8s/chapter-5/README.md

     size: small
 ```

-Notice that we are using the labels `provider: local`, `type: dev` and `kind: keyvalue`.
+Notice that we are using the labels `provider: local`, `type: dev`, and `kind: keyvalue`.
 This allows Crossplane to find the right composition based on the labels.
-In this case, a local Redis instance was created by the Helm Provider.
+In this case, the Helm Provider created a local Redis instance.

 You can check the database status using: